Skip to content

 Use a Reverse Proxy Server

-Using a reverse proxy server like Nginx or Apache can make your Zammad experience on Ubuntu better.
-These guides show you how to set up a proxy server on Ubuntu Linux for Zammad.
+Using a reverse proxy server like Nginx or Apache can improve your Zammad experience on Ubuntu by helping manage traffic and boosting performance and security.
+Setting up a proxy is recommended for a better Zammad installation and a smoother user experience.

 Below are two posts that show you how to set up a proxy server on Ubuntu Linux.